 - drizzle extra virgin olive oil

-- drizzle balsamic vinegar
+- drizzle balsamic vinegar optional

-- pinch salt
+- pinch salt optional

 Preheat oven to 450 F.

-Slice the bread into 1/2 inch slices
+Slice the bread into 1/2 inch slices.

-Bake the bread slices for 4 minutes on each side until golden brown
+Bake the bread slices for 4 minutes on each side until golden brown.

 Remove from oven and rub the garlic gently on the bread.

-Drizzle the olive oil over the bread
+Drizzle or brush the olive oil over the bread.

 Top the slices with the tomato mixture just prior to serving – this helps keep the bread from getting soggy.